 When installing software, you may come across applications that have complex chains of dependencies that are challenging to compile and install.
-Some software may require very specific versions of libraries that may not be available on Summit or conflict with libraries needed for other applications.
+Some software may require very specific versions of libraries that may not be available on Alpine or conflict with libraries needed for other applications.
 You may also need to move between several workstations or HPC platforms, which often requires reinstalling your software on each system.
 Containers are a good way to tackle all of these issues and more.

 Containers build upon an idea that has long existed within computing: hardware can be emulated through software.
 Virtualization simulates some or all components of computation through a software application.
 Virtual machines use this concept to generate an entire operating system as an application on a host system.
-Containers follow the same idea, but at a much smaller scale and contained within a system’s kernel
+Containers follow the same idea, but at a much smaller scale and contained within a system’s kernel.

 - Portability: containers can run on any system equipped with its specified container manager.

 - Reproducibility: because containers are instances of prebuilt isolated software, software will always execute the same every time.

 Containers distinguish themselves through their low computational overhead and their ability to utilize all of a host system’s resources.
 Building containers is a relatively simple process that starts with a container engine.

 Docker is by far the most popular container engine, and can be used on any system where you have administrative privileges.
 Because of this need for administrative privileges, Docker containers cannot be built or run directly on Research Computing resources.
 To utilize a Docker container on Research Computing resources, please build a Singularity image using a Docker image as a base.

 See the documentation on Singularity (below) if you wish to run a Docker container on Alpine or Blanca.